Skip to main content

-Fudge is one of my favorite treats, and during my winter trips around England, I can’t stop eating it.
+Salted chocolate fudge is one of my favourite treats, and during my winter trips around England, I can’t stop eating it.
 I never get back home without a few boxes full of salted caramel fudge and any chocolate kind ones (I love the ones you can get at the fudge stall at Camden Market).

-Due to Covid-19 in 2020, I sadly had none… A few days ago, I, therefore, decided it was about time for me to give it a try and prepare some homemade fudge!
+Due to COVID-19 in 2020, I sadly had none.
+A few days ago, I decided it was about time for me to give it a try and prepare some homemade fudge!

 What is fudge?

-Fudge is actually a sort of candy made from crystallized sugar produced by cooking it with milk, salt, and other flavorings.
-The most popular flavor of fudge is chocolate, and the word fudge itself is often erroneously used as a synonym for the word chocolate.
-Still, my favorite one is definitely the salted caramel fudge.
+Fudge is a candy made from crystallized sugar cooked with milk, salt, and other flavourings.
+The most popular flavour is chocolate, and the word fudge is often erroneously used as a synonym for the word chocolate.
+Still, my favourite is the salted caramel fudge.

-Popular flavors are also peanut butter, marshmallow, maple walnut and raisins, crumbled cookies, and other ingredients are often added to the mix.
-You can also combine multiple fudge flavors, either in layers or by swirling the two together before allowing it to cool and set.
+Popular flavours include peanut butter, marshmallow, maple walnut and raisins, crumbled cookies, and other ingredients often added to the mix.
+You can also combine multiple fudge flavours in layers or by swirling them together before allowing them to cool and set.

-So, despite its chocolaty connotations, the texture of fudge is more closely related to marshmallows, but instead of gelatin or egg whites, it relies on fat and milk proteins.
+So, despite its chocolaty connotations, salted chocolate fudge’s texture is more closely related to marshmallows.
+Instead of gelatin or egg whites, it relies on fat and milk proteins.

 How to prepare homemade salted chocolate fudge